 - Using different accounts to authenticate (brand A website accounts vs brand B website accounts)

-Here’s some examples of variations that are harder to support with a single codebase.
+Here are some examples of variations that are harder to support with a single codebase.

 - Needing a totally different control structure for the flow.
 For example, if one brand wants to use a bottom tabbar based layout and another wants to use a more custom wizard-like flow.